openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 	HookActionRemove HookActionType = "Remove"
 )

-// ProvisionerEventType defines type of events on which hook needs to be executed type ProvisionerEventType string
+// ProvisionerEventType defines the type of events on which hook needs to be executed type ProvisionerEventType string

 const (